Last night the neighborhood owls were going crazy.

 I don’t have any good reason for going back to ——— .

 I just want to verify that it still exists.

 Thousands of people gather at the annual holiday lighting ceremony, which this year consists of just one guy with a flashlight.

-Yesterday my father found one of the owls dead in the backyard behind the old swing set.
+Yesterday my dad found one of the owls dead in the backyard behind the swing set.
 He wanted to bury it, but the ground was frozen, so he wrapped it in a plastic bag until the next thaw.
-But first he removed a single feather, somehow understanding that he should take only one.
+But first he removed a single feather, somehow understanding that it was appropriate to save only one.

-Only one memory bank, but many different accounts.
+I have only one memory bank.
+But many different accounts.

 The old methods are useless